cookies-xor-cream/HugoTest/content/posts/poetry/her-eyes-are-bottomless.md

 to having more cover than company,
 under the shelter of your home.

-My heart beat faster by one pace,
-to make up for the nervousness,
-then raced ahead another two,
-to fill in for this happiness.

 Your eyes are empty, catching rain,
 let me drown in them, I would die at peace,
 on the mangrove, gulch, and muddy fields,